mr-murzo/mr-murzo/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

-<h1 align="center">Hi there, I'm Murtaza 👋</h1>
-<h3 align="center">Second-Year B.Sc.
-Data Science Student | Aspiring Data Analyst</h3>

 ---

 🎯 **About Me**
 I'm passionate about turning raw data into actionable insights that help drive better decisions.
-Currently pursuing a **B.Sc. in Data Science**, I enjoy exploring patterns, visualizing trends, and finding meaning in numbers.
+Currently in my second-year pursuing a **B.Sc. in Data Science**, I enjoy exploring patterns, visualizing trends, and finding meaning in numbers.
+I'm an aspiring Data Analyst.

 📊 I work with tools like:
 - **Excel** (for data cleaning, dashboarding, and automation)